Wangjia7/Wangjia7/README.md

 ### Hi there 👋
 I'm Jacqueline Jiaqi Wang, a PhD student in SJTU astronomy department.

-- 🔭 I’m currently working on weak-lensing and galaxy formation
+- 🔭 I’m currently working on weak-lensing, group evolution and cosmology

-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Weak lensing science.
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+-
 - 📫 How to reach me: Wangjia777@sjtu.edu.cn
 - ⚡ Fun fact: ...
 <!--